Year of Publication

 Digital Object Identifier (DOI)

 McDaniels, Brad Wayne, "USING THE INTERNATIONAL CLASSIFICATION OF FUNCTIONING, DISABILITY, AND HEALTH TO PREDICT PARTICIPATION IN ADULTS WITH PARKINSON’S DISEASE: THE ROLE OF POSITIVE PSYCHOLOGICAL CAPITAL" (2018).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 63.